 The weaknesses are categorized under different PCE modules: identifying gaps in legislation, organizational structures, human resources, infrastructure, and operational efficiency.
-These challenges, while varying by country, generally fall into the following areas: A major concern is the lack of strong legislative and governance frameworks to support phytosanitary functions.
-Many NPPOs lack strategic documents, national phytosanitary legislation, and clear mission statements.
-Additionally, there are insufficient legal provisions for enforcing regulations, collecting service fees, and ensuring compliance with international standards.
+These challenges, while varying by country, generally fall into the following areas:

+- Inadequate legal and governance frameworks: a major concern is the lack of strong legislative and governance frameworks to support phytosanitary functions. - Lack of strategic and guiding documents: many NPPOs lack strategic documents, national phytosanitary legislation, and clear mission statements. - Insufficient legal provisions: there are insufficient legal provisions for enforcing regulations, collecting service fees, and ensuring compliance with international standards.

 These gaps limit the ability of NPPOs to function effectively and meet their international obligations.